 The timing of our equity award grants is not designed to have any relationship with our release of material, non-public information.
-Awards are generally granted at previously scheduled meetings of the Board of Directors and Compensation Committee and as required by the Incentive Plans, options and stock awards are granted with an exercise price and valued equal to the fair market value of the Company's common stock which is the closing price on the date of such grant.
+Awards are generally granted at previously scheduled meetings of the Board of Directors and Compensation Committee and as required by the Incentive Plans, options and stock awards are granted with an exercise price and value equal to the fair market value of the Company's common stock, which is the closing price on the date of such grant.
 The Compensation Committee may also approve any equity-based grants in connection with the hiring or promotion of an executive officer.
+The Compensation Committee will continue to evaluate its equity grant policies as well as the timing of such awards in relation to the Company's disclosure of material nonpublic information.

 The Company's 2005 Stock Incentive Plan expired in accordance with its terms in June 2015 and any shares of common stock then remaining available for grant under the 2005 Stock Incentive Plan have been canceled.
-However, at December 31, 2022, 92,500 shares of common stock subject to outstanding awards granted under the 2005 Stock Incentive Plan prior to the expiration of the 2005 Stock Incentive Plan will remain available for issuance in accordance with their terms.
+However, at December 31, 2023, 40,000 shares of common stock subject to outstanding awards granted under the 2005 Stock Incentive Plan prior to the expiration of the 2005 Stock Incentive Plan will remain available for issuance in accordance with their terms.

-Under the terms of the Walbrecht Employment Agreement, on January 1, 2021, the Company issued and granted to Mr. Walbrecht an option to purchase 400,000 shares of the Company's common stock pursuant to the Company's 2015 Stock Incentive Plan, having an exercise price of \$15.15 per share (because the date of grant was not a trading day, the exercise price is equal to the closing price of the Company's common stock on the immediately succeeding trading day, January 4, 2021), of which: (i) 133,334 shares vested on January 1, 2022, and 133,333 will vest and become exercisable on each of January 1, 2023 and January 1, 2024.
+Under the terms of the Walbrecht Employment Agreement, on January 1, 2021, the Company issued and granted to Mr. Walbrecht an option to purchase 400,000 shares of the Company's common stock pursuant to the Company's 2015 Stock Incentive Plan, having an exercise price of \$15.15 per share (because the date of grant was not a trading day, the exercise price is equal to the closing price of the Company's common stock on the immediately succeeding trading day, January 4, 2021), of which only: (i) 133,334 shares vested on January 1, 2022, and (ii) 133,333 shares vested on January 1, 2023.